 - Is that age limit for all Magenta projects, or just Flash Forward?

 Just Flash Forward.
-Other Magenta projects, such as monographs, the artist portfolios and reviews in Magenta Magazine, etc., and the curated exhibitions and other events in the Flash Forward Festival (apart from the group show of FF winners) are not age-specific.
+Other Magenta projects, such as monographs, the artist portfolios and reviews in Magenta Magazine, etc., and the curated exhibitions and other events are not age-specific.

 - When will the results be announced?